dlfelps/dlfelps.github.io/_posts/2024-05-01-quantum-smalltalk4.md

 # Introduction
 In Experiments #10 and #12 we observed photons acting like particles.
 In Experiment #11 a photon's actions could only be explained using wave-like behavior.
 In 1978, John Wheeler proposed an experiment to test the limits this paradox.
 He designed the experiment to answer the following questions:
-  - Could the photon decide to travel as a wave or a particle depending on the experimental setup?
+  - Does the photon decide to travel as a wave or a particle depending on the experimental setup?
-  - And if yes, when does the photon decide whether it is going to travel as a wave or as a particle?
+  - And if yes, when does the photon decide?

 # Experiment #13